 In 1924, 389 Marlborough was the home of Edward Preble Motley, Jr., and his wife, Dorottya (Fremont-Smith) Motley.
 He was president of the Massachusetts Box Company.
 Their primary residence was in Beverly.

 On October 31, 1924, 389 Marlborough was acquired from Sarah Huntington by Miss Mary H. Horgan and her sister, Anna Bertha (called Bertha) Horgan.
-Their brother, Frank T. Horgan, a banker, lived with them.
+Their brother, Frank T. Horgan, a banker and real estate dealer, lived with them.

 Frank Horgan married in 1925 to Julia Mallon.
 After their marriage, they lived at 389 Marlborough with his sisters.